jonprindiville/dump-sentry-issue/README.md

 ## Requirements

 - You should have a [Sentry](https://sentry.io) account and some issue from which you'd like to extract some data.
+You should also get your hands on a Sentry _bearer token_ (from https://sentry.io/api/.)

+- Python 3!

-- This tool depends on the `requests` library.
+- The `requests` library.
 You can install it pretty easily with `pip install requests`.
 You might want to do that in [a virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) -- your call!

 ## Usage